thinkshout/behat-wordpress-extension/docs/drivers.md

 # Drivers

 The WordPress Extension for Behat provides multiple drivers for interacting with the WordPress site you are testing.
+A driver represents and manages the connection between the Behat and WordPress environments.

+Different drivers support different features:

 Feature                                  | WP-CLI                     | WordPress API | Blackbox
 ---------------------------------------- | -------------------------- | ------------- | --------